Hikaru Nakamura: 2010: Gold medalist and top-ten player

-Nakamura began 2010 playing first board for the US at the World Team Championship held in Bursa, Turkey.
-His performance, including a win over world No. 6 Boris Gelfand on the black side of a King's Indian Defense, won him the gold medal for board one and led the U.S. to a silver medal finish behind Russia.
+Nakamura began 2010 playing first board for the U.S. at the World Team Championship held in Bursa, Turkey.
+His performance, including a win over world No. 6 Boris Gelfand on the Black side of a King's Indian Defense, won him the gold medal for board one and led the U.S. to a silver medal finish behind Russia.

 Nakamura participated in the Corus Chess Tournament 2010.
 He finished with a score of 7½/13, tying for fourth place with Viswanathan Anand.

 In May, Nakamura participated in the 2010 U.S. Championship in Saint Louis, Missouri.
 Seeded first, he scored 5/7 points to qualify for the round-robin stage against the former champions Gata Kamsky, Alexander Onischuk, and Yuri Shulman.
 In the round-robin stage, he drew with Kamsky before losing to Shulman, with the white pieces in both games.
 The loss to Shulman eliminated him from the competition.

 From November 5–14, Nakamura competed in the 2010 Mikhail Tal Memorial in Moscow; the field consisted of Levon Aronian, Vladimir Kramnik, Alexander Grischuk, Shakhriyar Mamedyarov, Sergey Karjakin, Pavel Eljanov, Boris Gelfand, Alexei Shirov, and Wang Hao.
 The average Elo of the field was 2757, making it the third-strongest tournament in chess history at the time.
 Nakamura finished with +1, defeating Eljanov and drawing every other player to finish in a tie for fourth place.
 Nakamura's round two win over Eljanov placed him in the world top-ten in the live ratings for the first time in his career.
 Nakamura's performance at this tournament, his first involving an entirely super-elite field allowed him to "force (the chess elite) to respect him", according to noted Russian commentator grandmaster Sergey Shipov.

 From November 16–18, Nakamura made his debut at the 2010 World Blitz Championship in Moscow.
 Despite losing four of his first five games to Magnus Carlsen, Vladimir Kramnik, Maxime Vachier-Lagrave, and Sergey Karjakin, he recovered to score 5/7 in the second half of the day and finished with a score of 7½/14, 2½ points behind co-leaders Carlsen and Levon Aronian, whom he defeated in their individual games.
 On the second day, Nakamura avenged his earlier losses against both Carlsen and Kramnik and scored 8/14, for a total of 15½/28, three points behind Aronian and a point and a half behind Carlsen.
 Nakamura finished with 21½/38 for fifth place.

 In December 2010, Nakamura finished fourth in the London Chess Classic, among a field including Anand, Carlsen, Kramnik, Michael Adams, Nigel Short, David Howell, and Luke McShane.
 Nakamura's performance ensured that he would officially join the world top ten in January 2011.